 By encouraging students to constantly speak their minds and ask questions to me as well as each other, we create a successful dialogue of discovery.
 Some queries are addressed as a group, while others become excellent jumping off points for individual research and exploration.

 A well-guided student will expand their thinking to take new directions and seek greater ways to express those concepts in a visual language.
-It is my responsibility to steer them into this investigation of ideas.
+It is my responsibility to steer them into this investigation of ideas as well as promote self-efficacy.
 Just as importantly, it is my responsibility to educate them on the importance of craft in the construction and fabrication of their work.

 Through critique and open discussion, students learn to look at art critically and apply that to their own investigations.
 My biggest goal is to foster an intrepid pursuit in the discovery of studio practice by engaging students to maintain momentum in both thought and action.